 There is now an ELISA test on the market that detects specific antibodies to Tumour M2 Pyruvate Kinase (M2-PK), an isomere that only tumour cells produce during their glucose metabolism.

 Antibody levels increase with the presence of any tumour, which is secreting this metabolic product into the intestines.

 Even oesophageal cancer can be detected with this test, which has an 84 per cent sensitivity and an 80 per cent specificity.

 This makes this test not only more reliable than other screening tests but also far simpler.
 Unlike FOB, no special dietary precautions are required and a single stool sample is enough, which the patient can collect at home.

-The test is undertaken at the Laboratory Dr Hauss, in Germany, through the Biological Testing Service – contact us for more information.
+The test is undertaken at the Laboratory Dr Hauss, in Germany, through the “Candidatest and more… ” Service – Please contact us for more information.

 Ute Allison ND, qualified as a Heilpraktiker in Hannover, Germany in 1992.
-She is a member of the VDH (Verband Deutscher Heilpraktiker) and the British Naturopathic Association, and is a lecturer for the CNM (College of Naturopathic and Complementary Medicine).
+She is a member of the FDH (Fachverband Deutscher Heilpraktiker) and the British Naturopathic Association, and she was a lecturer for the German association and the CNM (College of Naturopathic and Complementary Medicine) for over 20 years.